 My experience studying abroad in Rome, Italy for the summer was life-changing.
 I made so many memories and got to know my classmates even better while living with them.
 Visiting places that I have learned about in art history and historical interior classes was eye-opening.
 A picture may be worth a thousand words, but I found that pictures do not do many of the monuments and cathedrals justice.
 Upon experiencing these place in person, the scale of the spaces is incredible and the attention to small details is astounding.

-"The students gained more knowledge within the three weeks of studying in Rome than what we would have learned within a semester being in a classroom.
+"The students gained more knowledge of studying in Rome than what we would have learned within a semester being in a classroom.
 Their perspective on life, values, and culture changed as they studied throughout the city of Rome.
 A stronger understanding about ourselves as designers and other design students were only one of the marvelous outcomes.
 The food, culture, and atmosphere were all breathtaking.

 It's hard to explain something that you can't put a price on, this was an opportunity of a lifetime and it's something you will carry and have with you forever.
 The trip also is very beneficial in my career field by expanding what you know is possible.
 It changes the way you design and view the world around you.
 You will never regret studying in Rome, therefore never pass up the opportunity to travel and don't be afraid of adventure!!!"